developer-ruhit/django_auth/README.md

 Hi,

-I had created this project a long back while learning Django....but uploaded recently in now in github......
+I had created this project a long back while learning Django....but uploaded recently in github......

 The project includes the following views: